Whatsapp Icon

 Preoperative Preparation: Before the surgery, you'll undergo various tests to assess your thyroid gland and overall health.
 Your surgical team will provide you with detailed instructions to prepare, including dietary adjustments.
 It's essential to follow these instructions closely.

-Anesthesia: Thyroidectomy is performed under general anesthesia, so you'll be asleep throughout the procedure and won't feel any pain.
+Anaesthesia: Thyroidectomy is performed under general anaesthesia, so you'll be asleep throughout the procedure and won't feel any pain.

 The Incision: The surgeon makes a small incision in the lower part of your neck.
 This approach minimizes visible scarring and aids in a quicker recovery.